beautiful-numbers/lehmer-lean/README.md

 - bridge files should be read according to their interface role;
 - audit files should make proof flow inspectable without replacing Lean’s kernel;
 - branch decompositions should remain explicit enough to prevent weak skeletons from being mistaken for proof-carrying artifacts;
-- paper, Lean, referee layer, and AXLE artifacts should be read as distinct but connected parts of the same verification ecosystem.
+- paper, main Lean development, referee layer, AXLE artifacts, and final assembly endpoints should be read as distinct but connected parts of the same verification ecosystem.

 ## Repository goal

-The goal of the project is not only to formalize the contradiction argument, but also to make the proof architecture auditable:
+The goal of the project is to provide a proof-complete paper, a Lean formalization of the proof architecture, a standalone Lean referee/audit layer, and AXLE-certified audit artifacts.

+In this organization:

-- the paper gives the human-readable proof;
+- the paper gives the human-readable unconditional proof;
-- the main Lean layer expresses the mathematical objects, branch predicates, packages, and terminal interfaces;
+- the main Lean layer expresses the mathematical objects, branch predicates, packages, terminal interfaces, and global split;
-- the audit layer expresses the referee-facing verification flow;
+- the audit layer expresses the referee-facing verification flow and adds a second Lean-checked audit of unconditional exhaustiveness;
+- AXLE certifies selected referee-layer artifacts;
 - the final assembly files expose how global classification and branch/range closures yield the no-counterexample conclusion.